LibEMG/libemg/docs/source/doc.md

 $ pip install libemg
 ```

+# Interactive API Walkthrough

+Interactive offline and online walkthroughs were created as part of a `LibEMG` workshop we presented at [MEC24](https://www.unb.ca/ibme/mec/index.html), hosted by the Institute of Biomedical Engineering.
+These walkthroughs step through much of the core functionality of `LibEMG`, and offer visuals to explain pieces of the API.
+The offline example is formatted as a jupyter notebook, allowing you to see visuals for each code snippet without running the code yourself.
+Please check out out the workshop GitHub repository to see these interactive API walkthroughs: <https://github.com/LibEMG/LibEMG_MEC24_Workshop>.

 # Questions
 Check out our discord server if you have questions, comments, or feature requests: https://discord.gg/NeqTTXmM4F